 What happens to my tissues when they are injured?

-When tissues are injured it results in a series of physiological responses, Inflammation, Repair, Remodeling and Maturation.
+When tissues are injured it results in a series of physiological responses, Inflammation, Repair, Remodeling, and Maturation.
 The initial physiological response by the body is swelling or “Inflammation” in the affected area/tissue.
-During this phase the circulation and accumulation of fluids within the injured tissue is increased as the body begins to control the damage and remove irritants form the site of injury.
+During this phase, the circulation and accumulation of fluids within the injured tissue are increased as the body begins to control the damage and remove irritants from the site of injury.
 The inflammation will lead to increased tension and internal pressure within the injured tissue and the surrounding structures.

-During the final 2 phases of “Remodeling” and “Maturation” the body is simply attempting to organize and orient the newly formed fibers so as to restore the injured tissue closer to its natural state.
-Unfortunately, as miraculous as the body is, it does a poor job in tissue restoration.
-The final result is a tougher, less elastic, shortened and therefore weakened tissue, which causes restriction of motion between muscle layers as well as nerves.
+During the final 2 phases of “Remodeling” and “Maturation,” the body is simply attempting to organize and orient the newly formed fibers so as to restore the injured tissue closer to its natural state.
+Unfortunately, as miraculous as the body is, it does a poor job of tissue restoration.
+The final result is a tougher, less elastic, shortened, and therefore weakened tissue, which causes restriction of motion between muscle layers as well as nerves.
 For the athlete, this means poorer performance and less than desirable results.
-For the general public and athlete both, this means pain and discomfort at the site of injury; or in the case of peripheral nerve entrapments which are commonly caused after such injuries, pain, numbness and tingling radiating into the arms or legs.
+For the general public and athletes both, this means pain and discomfort at the site of injury; or in the case of peripheral nerve entrapments which are commonly caused after such injuries, pain, numbness, and tingling radiating into the arms or legs.
 The resulting pain typically will start a process of “compensatory change”, which will begin affecting other tissues and structures in that kinetic chain.

 What is an adhesion? / Is it the same as scar tissue?